davidhalter/jedi-vim/README.rst

 Get the latest from `github <http://github.com/davidhalter/jedi-vim>`_.

-You can get the Jedi library is documented
+You can get the Jedi library documentation
 `here <http://github.com/davidhalter/jedi>`_.